rndevoo/chat/README.md

 ```

 Now we need to have a RabbitMQ server running in a docker container in order
-to let the inter-service communication happen:
+to let the inter-service communication happen.

 First check if it hasn't been created already: